 * November 2 - Regional Victoria residents allowed to travel to the Northern Territory if case numbers remain low.

 * November 6 - Victoria's hotel quarantine inquiry report due.

 AUSTRALIAN CORONAVIRUS NUMBERS

-* There were nine new cases in Australia, including five in NSW, two in Victoria and two in Queensland.
+* There were 25 new cases in Australia - 14 in NSW, seven in Victoria, three in SA and one in WA.

 * The national death toll is 904: Victoria 816, NSW 55, Tasmania 13, WA 9, Queensland 6, SA 4, ACT 3.
 (Two Queensland residents who died in NSW have been included in the official tolls of both states.)

 * Recovered: at least 26,467,000